Birthplace: Aschaffenburg, West Germany

 NBA Seasons: 13

 All-Star Appearances: 2

-Boozer is back as co-captain of the Ghost Ballers after being a force in the paint last season.
+Carlos Boozer returned for his second season with the BIG3 as co-captain of Ghost Ballers, but was released and picked up by team Power Week 6 and will make is debut in Chicago, IL Week 7.
 Boozer averaged the second most rebounds per game (9.6) and third in field goals (48), while shooting 46.3% from the field on over 100 attempts.

 Boozer played 13 seasons in the NBA with the Cleveland Cavaliers, Utah Jazz, Chicago Bulls and Los Angeles Lakers.
 Boozer was drafted 35th overall by the Cavaliers in 2002.